Democratic Alliance (South Africa): Since becoming the Democratic Alliance in 2003

 In 2013, the DA launched the "Know Your DA" campaign, in an attempt to try to show that the DA (via its proxy predecessor organisations) was involved in the struggle against apartheid.
-This campaign focused mainly on the role played by a few key individuals in opposing apartheid — particularly Helen Suzman and Helen Zille.
+This campaign focused mainly on the role played by a few key individuals in opposing apartheid – particularly Helen Suzman and Helen Zille.
 The campaign received a certain amount of media attention, much of it somewhat sceptical.
 The ANC issued a detailed critique of the campaign, focusing especially on Suzman's role in the apartheid parliament.
 Partially on the basis of this campaign the DA contested the 2014 general election, where it once again grew its support base but failed in its stated goal of winning Gauteng province.

 In the municipal elections of 2016, the DA made significant gains along with other opposition parties in some of the country's most important metropolitan areas.
 The DA currently governs Tshwane (including Pretoria, the administrative capital), Cape Town (South Africa's second-largest city and legislative capital) and various other municipalities.

 In the general elections of 2019, the DA's national support declined for the first time in its history.
 The party retained control of the Western Cape but with a reduced majority and failed to win Gauteng once again.
-The conservative Freedom Front Plus made significant gains on the DA in the Afrikaner community.
-Since the election, the FF Plus has continued to make inroads in former DA strongholds.
+The conservative Freedom Front Plus (FF+) made significant gains on the DA in the Afrikaner community.
+In the aftermath of the election, the FF+ continued to make inroads in former DA strongholds.

+In the run-up to the 2024 general election, the DA joined the Multi-Party Charter, an electoral alliance taking advantage of the unpopularity of the ANC.
+The ANC failed to gain a majority of seats in the National Assembly after the election, leading to the DA agreeing to form a coalition of national unity (Third Cabinet of Cyril Ramaphosa), entering ruling government for the first time.